ECEn 324 Review Topics: Chapter 7

 handled differently?

-- What are possible outcomes when global symbols are multiply
+- What are the possible outcomes when duplicate symbol names are

 defined?